LAIC Lab – Language Accessibility and Inclusive Communication

 Accessible web solutions Accessible digital documents |

-Integration and inclusion |
+Participation and inclusion |

-Integration of people with a poor knowledge of the local language (e.g. migrants with German as a second or foreign language) Integration of people with sensory and cognitive impairments Consideration of accessible communication as part of corporate communication |
+Includion of people with little knowledge of the local language Inclusion of people with sensory and cognitive impairments Accessible corporate communication |

 Target groups

-The Lab’s clients are organisations, companies and public institutions whose target groups include people with sensory and cognitive impairments and/or a reading disability.
+The Lab’s clients comprise organisations, companies and public institutions whose target groups include people with sensory and cognitive impairments and/or a reading disability.
 These individuals may be their employees, members, clients, partners or other stakeholders.

 Why the Lab is needed

-- Due to the ageing population, the number of people with disabilities is also expected to increase substantially in the future.
+- Due to the ageing population, the number of people with disabilities is expected to increase substantially in the future.

 Projects